OpenNebula/docs/source/intro_release_notes/upgrades/start_here.rst

 Enterprise Edition
 ------------------

-OneScape is an enterprise tool that includes an upgrade facilitator, 'onecfg'.
-Please `install or upgrade your existing OneScape installation <http://docs.opennebula.io/onescape/5.12/install/index.html>`__.
+Onecfg is an enterprise tool that includes an upgrade facilitator.

-New OpenNebula major releases require the latest OneScape.
-You may experience the following error if your OneScape version is too old:
+New OpenNebula major releases require the latest Onecfg.
+You may experience the following error if your Onecfg version is too old:

  .. prompt:: bash # auto